Nizari–Seljuk conflicts: Sultan Muhammad Tapar's campaigns

-Stalemate and recognization of the Nizari state
+Stalemate

-The Nizaris used an opportunity to recover during another destructive civil war among the Seljuks after Sultan Muhammad's death.
+The Nizaris used an opportunity to recover during another destructive civil war among the Seljuks after Muhammad Tapar's death.

 For the rest of the Seljuk period, the situation was a stalemate and a tacit mutual acceptance emerged between the Nizaris and the Sunni rulers.
-The great movement to establish a new millennium in the name of the hidden Imam had been reduced into regional conflicts and border raids, and the Nizari castles had been turned into centers of small local sectarian dynasties.
-Seljuk campaigns after Sultan Muhammad were mostly half-hearted and indecisive, while the Nizaris lacked the initial strength to repeat successes such as the capture of Shahdiz.
+The great movement to establish a new millennium in the name of the hidden Imam had been reduced to regional conflicts and border raids, and the Nizari castles had been turned into centers of small local sectarian dynasties.
+Seljuk campaigns after Muhammad Tapar's death were mostly half-hearted and indecisive, while the Nizaris lacked the initial strength to repeat successes such as the capture of Shahdiz.
 The Seljuk sultans did not consider the Nizaris, who were now mostly in remote fortresses, a threat to their interests.
 The Seljuks even used the Nizaris for their assassinations, or at least used their notoriety for the use of assassination to cover up their own assassinations; such as those of Aqsunqur al-Ahmadili and the Abbasid Caliph al-Mustarshid in 1135, probably by Sultan Mas'ud.
 The number of the recorded assassinations dwindles after Hassan-i Sabbah's reign.
 The Nizaris eventually abandoned the tactic of assassination, because political terrorism was considered reprehensible by the common people.

-The nature of Nizari–Seljuk relations gradually changed in this period: the ultimate Nizari aims were no longer renounced, but their subversion in inner Seljuk territories was halted and they began to consolidate the remote territories they held instead.
-Small (semi)-independent Nizari states were established, which participated in local alliances and rivalries.
+The nature of Nizari–Seljuk relations gradually changed in this period: the Seljuqs no longer repudiated the Nizari mission, but the Nizari presence in inner Seljuk territories was brought to an end and they began to focus on consolidating their remote territories instead.
+Small (semi)-independent Nizari states were established, which busied themselves with local alliances and rivalries.